Top European Destinations chosen by tourists (part 1/2)

 The Mersey Ferry is a great way to see the city so just hop on a ferry and enjoy Liverpool’s rich history.
 Its cathedral is the largest in Britain and it has more museums and art galleries than any other city in Britain outside London.
 Football fans won’t want to miss a visit at Anfield Stadium, home of Liverpool FC and its legendary anthem “You’ll never walk alone”.

-Enjoy a romantic holiday in Liverpool Marina, one of the most famous harbours in England.
+Enjoy a romantic holiday in Liverpool Marina, one of the most famous harbors in England.

 4. Granada, Spain